 “We should not be too afraid of change,” said Ylva Johansson, minister of employment and integration.
 “Some old jobs will disappear, but new jobs will emerge.
 Ask any union leader in Sweden if they are fearful of change and the universal response will be a solid ‘no’.
 Union bosses are less fearful of new methods than they are about old technologies.”

-The SSE study identified equipment manufacturing, transportation, high-street retailing, warehousing and the wholesale trade as the sectors most likely to replace human workers with AI and robotic automation.
+The SSE study identified equipment manufacturing, transportation, high-street retail, warehousing and the wholesale trade as the sectors most likely to replace human workers with AI and robotic automation.

 Technical challenges remain